oh-my-fish/oh-my-fish/themes/budspencer/README.md

 # Budspencer theme

 A theme for the 70s, makes fish even more powerful.
-It's equipped with a few nice functions and key bindings to speed up your workflow.
+It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.

+The philosophy behind budspencer theme:

+* Delimit the prompt lines clearly to the output.
+* Produce output only if it contains relevant information.
+* Show useful notifications within the prompt.
+* Equip the prompt with toggle commands in order to change its style interactively.
+* Store sessions in order to make frequently used commands quickly accessible.
+* Make navigation within the directory tree as easy as possible using bookmarks and a directory history without duplicates.
+* Make histories quickly accessible with menus.
+* Don't stress your eyes.
+Use different colors in dark and bright environments.

 ## Demonstration video